rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-22.md

 but will not source news, blogs, and PRs for most projects, unless those items come from interested contributors.

-Pull requests to add project updates are still very welcome.
+Pull requests to add project updates are very welcome.
 Next month's draft is always posted immediately after the previous month, and all a contributor needs to do is fill in a line of markdown